cloud-elements/devportal/docs/guides/formulasC2/examples.md

   9. In **Method**, select **POST** because the formula will submit a POST request to sync the contact.
   10. In **API**, enter the API to the common resource.
 For this tutorial, the common resource is called `myContacts`.

-            /hubs/crm/MyContacts
+            /MyContacts

   11. Click **Show Advanced**.
   12. Scroll to **Body** and enter the reference to the step with the transformed contact data.
 In this case, type `${steps.retrieveOriginalContact.response.body}`.
-This inserts the body from the `retrieveOriginalContact` step&mdash;the JSON describing the transformed contact&mdash;in the POST API call to the `destinationInstance`.
+This inserts the body from the `retrieveOriginalContact` step&mdash;the JSON describing the transformed contact&mdash;in the POST request to the `destinationInstance`.
   13. Click **Save**.

 Your formula is finished and should look like the visualization below.
 It should include a trigger and three steps: the first checks that an event is a created contact, the second gets the transformed contact data, and the third syncs the contact.